jonathanelbailey/jonathanelbailey.github.io/_posts/2016-05-16-ovirt-up-and-running.md

 The first step to deploying any application is the configuration of the server, otherwise known as 'node config'.
 The following steps must be completed before we start the deployment of Ovirt:
 1. Centos 7/Fedora/RHEL 7 must first be installed.
 2. (optional) configure SSH for your new server to secure it.
-3. Run {% highlight bash %}yum -y update{% endhighlight %} on your machine to update it, then run {% highlight bash %}reboot{% endhighlight %}
+3. Run `yum -y update` on your machine to update it, then run `reboot`
 4. Partition any drives and format the partitions for use, if needed.
 5. Run `yum install nfs-utils nfs-utils-lib -y` to install NFS.